trifork/trireg2-api/README.md

 A tag is defined by a name, description, and a value that can be of various types.

-There are three distinct categories of tags that can be associated with a time registration:
+There are three distinct categories of tags that can be associated with a time registration.
+The category for a tag is configured by administrators on a task by task basis:

 - **Mandatory Tags**:
   These tags are required for every time registration.
 For example, a tag named `Billable` with a value of `true` or `false` might be used to indicate whether the time is billable.